michael2012z/BitBible/markdown/KJV/files/Ps.md

 36. Incline my heart unto thy testimonies, and not to covetousness.

-37. Turn away mine eyes from beholding vanity; and quicken thou me in thy way.Turn…: Heb.
-Make to pass
+37. Turn away mine eyes from beholding vanity; and quicken thou me in thy way.

 38. Stablish thy word unto thy servant, who is devoted to thy fear.